Back to Guides

 U.S. investors often underestimate four things: how PFIC treatment can affect reporting, how fees and carry change the real economics, how liquidity and exit timing differ from the marketing deck, and how due diligence questions should be adapted for an American decision-maker.

-A serious review therefore requires moving from the general route description into diligence questions, red flags, subscription mechanics, and the interaction between fund terms and U.S. tax reporting.
+A serious review therefore requires moving from the general route description into diligence questions, red flags, subscription mechanics, and the interaction between fund terms and U.S. financial reporting.

 The minimum comparison framework before a U.S. investor treats a fund as the default route